 Keeping an eye on tomorrow is one of the guiding principles of UNESCO, where the foresight function plays an essential part in identifying possible futures and exploring new paths for action in all its fields of competence.
 Serving as a laboratory of ideas, UNESCO is called to tackle today’s challenges and prepare for those of tomorrow, as well.
 Anticipation and foresight are interdisciplinary activities aiming at enriching the international public debates.

-- sensitize members of the global UNESCO Secretariat and the Organisation’s Sectors as a whole as well as Member States about foreseeable evolutions and future trends in education, the natural sciences, the social and human sciences, culture and information and communication;
+- sensitize Member States and members of the global UNESCO Secretariat and the Organization’s Programmes about foreseeable evolutions and future trends in education, the natural sciences, the social and human sciences, culture, and information and communication;

-- bring to bear intellectual perspectives, contributions and support to the Organisation’s reflection, programming and action;
+- bring to bear intellectual perspectives, contributions and support to the Organization’s reflection, programming and action;

 - support Member States in developing their own capacities and approaches in the field of foresight.

-In order to foster the reflection on these key future-oriented issues in the domains of the Organization, the Foresight programme of UNESCO organizes a diversified range of events at UNESCO Headquarters in Paris and at locations in various regions of the world.
+In order to foster the reflection on these key future-oriented issues in the domains of the Organization, UNESCO organizes a diversified range of events at UNESCO Headquarters in Paris and at locations in various regions of the world.
 These events are conceived as a contribution to global debates on some of the key challenges of our time:

 - The UNESCO Future Forum series brings together leading scientists, intellectuals, artists and decision-makers from all parts of the world in a spirit of forward-looking interdisciplinary inquiry.